codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2023/codeporting-translator-cs2cpp-23-5.md

 1. Fixed delegate initializer generation via `return` statement.
 1. Fixed `System::String::LastIndexOf` misbehavior resulting in `ArgumentOutOfRangeException`.
-1. Perfomance of `MemoryStream` is improved.
+1. The perfomance of `MemoryStream` has improved.

 ## Full List of Issues Covering all Changes in this Release ##